carbap/ASSO19/README.md

 (create shapes)

 #### Composite
-(group shapes together; that group is still a shape and has draw method; only the draw logic would be outsourced - props to [Paper.js](http://paperjs.org/))
+(group shapes together; a group is still a shape and has draw method)

 #### Null Object
 (Null Shape used for signal and wait commands because they dont act on a shape.
 However, Command base class must always receive a Shape)

-## Requirements:
-- User types in commands in many "cores"
-- interpret commands and check errors
-- display errors to users
-- run each line of code step by step
-- user sees changes each step, and also the current existing objects
-- run all code at once
-- check if user generated figure matches the proposed image

 ## Instructions:

 The index.html page itself contains information about all the instructions available to the user, namely the arguments they take and the time associated to them.<br>
-In this section we will provide some possible solutions for the existing problems, that could be used for testing:
+In this section we will provide some possible solutions for the presented problems, that could be used for testing:

 ### Problem 1:
 ```